Why the Weaponization of Trust will destroy your business and how to avoid falling into this seductive trap.

 And when they finally slow down long enough, it’s easy to smell the bullshit.

-Thus, to grow our business, all we need to do is figure out how to hack trust.
-Charles Ponzi figured out this out to tune of $20 million.
-And than there is Bernie Madoff, who cost investors near $18 billion.
+Thus, to grow our business, we need to figure out how to hack trust.
+Charles Ponzi figured this out to the tune of $20 million.
+And then there is Bernie Madoff, who cost investors nearly $18 billion.

 Hacking trust works, just not forever and always to the detriment of the customers.

-However, most who engage in the Weaponization of Trust do so, not with ill intentions, but in an effort to artificially grow a customers base faster than their business has created value for those customers.
+However, most who engage in the Weaponization of Trust do so not with ill intentions but to artificially grow a customer base faster than their business has created value for those customers.

-These organizations hack trust on the front end in hopes they earn trust once customers have used their product.
+These organizations hack trust on the front end to earn trust once customers have used their product.

-But when the opposite is true, when trust is built upfront, all the thing that will inevitably go wrong can be forgiven.
+But when the opposite is true, when trust is built upfront, all the things that will inevitably go wrong can be forgiven.

 This should be the goal of marketing.

-Here are two examples of marketing tactics/technology, which, when used for evil, mimic trust and a false sense of caring:
+Here are two examples of marketing tactics/technology that, when used for evil, mimic trust and a false sense of caring:

 Chatbots can be a tremendous tool for automating the customer experience.